Some useful tips and advice if you’re selling a property in Maidstone

 Choosing the best time of year for selling houses in Maidstone

 Although you might be tempted to delay the listing of your house until a more ‘profitable’ time of year, there is very little evidence to suggest that such a time exists.
 While it is true that demand can peak at specific times of the year, the evidence linking sale prices with the changing seasons is limited.
 Most estate agents will advise that you sell your home at a time that fits in with your long-term plans.
-According to the Home website, October was the busiest month of the year to January 2015 for completed house sales in Maidstone, but this could change next year.
+According to the Home website, October was the busiest month to January 2015 for completed house sales in Maidstone, but this could change next year.

-Use the issues that positively affect house prices in Maidstone to your advantage
+Use the issues that positively affect house prices in Maidstone to your advantage.

 Things to do in Maidstone

-Maidstone is an historic town located in the county of Kent – known colloquially as the ‘Garden of England’.
+Maidstone is a historic town located in the county of Kent – known colloquially as the ‘Garden of England’.
 As well as huge swathes of stunning countryside, this part of England has a wealth of cultural, architectural and historical attractions.
-If you are a history buff, make the time to visit Leeds Castle, which used to be the residence of King Henry VIII’s first wife Catherine of Aragon.
+If you are a history buff, take the time to visit Leeds Castle, which used to be the residence of King Henry VIII’s first wife, Catherine of Aragon.
 A huge selection of local artefacts and treasures is available for viewing at the 14th-century Archbishops’ Palace.
 And there is a unique collection of horse-drawn carriages and ancient agricultural vehicles on display at the Tyrwhitt-Drake Museum of Carriages.
 You can take in the stunning town and the surrounding greenery with a cruise along the River Medway on either the Allington Belle or the Kentish Lady.
-And if you are interested in delving into the history of Kent, you can do just that at the Kent Life museum, which is home to recreated homes, artefacts and equipment from throughout the region’s history.
-The Maidstone Museum & Bentlif Art Gallery is home to a dinosaur that was found in the area and a 2,700-year-old Egyptian mummy.
+And if you are interested in delving into the history of Kent, you can do just that at the Kent Life Museum, which is home to recreated homes, artefacts and equipment from throughout the region’s history.
+The Maidstone Museum & Bentlif Art Gallery is home to a dinosaur found in the area and a 2,700-year-old Egyptian mummy.

 House prices in and around Maidstone have been buoyant for some time now, but this is no guarantee of a quick house sale in the area.
-We can help you to shave vital weeks off the average house selling time by buying your home directly from you (we’ll buy any house).
-We take the hard work, expense and uncertainty out of the house selling process, so call us today for a no-obligation chat about your selling options, if you have houses for sale in Maidstone.
+We can help you shave vital weeks off the average house selling time by buying your home directly from you (we’ll buy any house).
+We take the hard work, expense and uncertainty out of the house selling process, so call us today for a no-obligation chat about your selling options if you have houses for sale in Maidstone.